We are NOT a shelter, our dogs in short term, long term and Purple Leash program are cared for by loving foster families in their homes.

 Who we are

-Chatham Kent Animal Rescue (aka CK Animal Rescue) is a registered Non-Profit Organization.
-Our office is based in Chatham, Ontario and operating throughout southwestern Ontario.
+Chatham Kent Animal Rescue (aka CK Animal Rescue) is a registered Canadian Non-Profit Organization.
+Our office is based in Chatham, Ontario and operating throughout southern Ontario.

 Registered Charitable No. 852128701 RR0001